sighjs/sigh/README.md

 ```

 The stream payload is an array of event objects, each event object contains the following fields:
-  * type: "add", "change", "rename"
+  * type: "add", "change", or "remove"
   * path: path to source file.
   * sourceMap: source map as javascript object (can be empty if no transformations have taken place).
   * data: file content as string.
-  * fileType: the filename extension.
+  * fileType: filename extension.

-The first event will contain all source files, subsequent events will contain changes buffered together within a debounce interval.
+The first stream value will contain all source files, subsequent values will contain change events will be debounced and buffered.

 ## Plugin options